antonmalmi/antonmalmi.github.io/_projects/project_sayest.md

 ---
 title: "SayEst: a mobile app for practicing Estonian pronunciation"
+layout: single
 excerpt: "A short summary of the project."
-layout: single
-permalink: /projects/sayest/
 ---